azkaban/azkaban/docs/imageMgmtAPI.rst

 Get Image Version Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 This API gets the image metadata for an image type.
-It fetches all the active records for an image version.
-If most_recent is specified, the api returns the latest active record.
-To get the metadata for a specific image version, the Optional parameter; 'imageVersion" should be populated in the request structure.
+This is typically a search API.
+In addition to mandatory parameter ``imageType``, the API takes two optional parameters: ``imageVersion`` and ``versionState``.
+Based on these parameters we should be able to perform search on top of all the available/registered image versions for an image type.
+To get the metadata for a specific image version, the Optional parameter: **imageVersion** should be populated in the request structure.
+Similarly, to filter the versions based on state, the caller should populate the optional parameter: **versionState**.

 - **Method:** GET
 - **Request URL:** /imageVersions?imageType=<image_type>
 - **Request Body:**